-The intranasal route of administration is widely accepted as effective and non-invasive option for the local and systemic delivery of several types of active pharmaceutical ingredients (API).
+The intranasal drugs delivery is widely accepted as effective and non-invasive option for the local and systemic delivery of several types of active pharmaceutical ingredients (API).
 Majority of such formulations are designed to treat chronic obstructive pulmonary disorders (COPD), asthma and other respiratory diseases.
 Interestingly, over the past few years, drug developers focused on non-respiratory diseases have also shifted their attention towards intranasal drug formulations.
-This can be attributed to ease of delivery, increased bioavailability and by-pass of first-pass metabolism offered by this type of route of administration.
-Presently, intranasal formulations are being developed for a wide range of therapeutic areas, including Parkinson’s disease, hypertension, migraine and major depressive disorder.
+This can be attributed to ease of delivery, drug bioavailability enhancement and by-pass of first-pass metabolism offered by this Intranasal drugs delivery.
+Presently, intranasal drugs are being developed for a wide range of therapeutic areas, including Parkinson’s disease, hypertension, migraine and major depressive disorder.

-Stakeholders Involved in intranasal therapeutics and drug delivery domain
+Stakeholders Involved in intranasal drugs and delivery domain

-Millions of dollars are being invested in funding the initiatives of various players engaged in the intranasal therapeutics and drug delivery domain
+Millions of dollars are being invested in funding the initiatives of various players engaged in the intranasal drugs and delivery domain

-The intranasal therapeutics and drug delivery systems market is anticipated to grow significantly, during 2022-2035
+The intranasal drugs and delivery systems market is anticipated to grow significantly, during 2022-2035

-Driven by a rich development pipeline and supported by financial assistance from public funding institutes, the intranasal drug delivery systems and therapeutics market is anticipated to grow at a CAGR of over 21%, till 2035.
-It is worth mentioning that North America presently has the maximum share in the growth of drug delivery systems market.
+Driven by a rich development pipeline and supported by financial assistance from public funding institutes, the nasal drug delivery market is anticipated to grow at a CAGR of over 21%, till 2035.
+It is worth mentioning that North America presently has the maximum share in the growth of intranasal drugs delivery systems market.

 For more details, you can also download the SAMPLE REPORT on nasal drug delivery systems by Roots Analysis.